welldefreitas/private-ai-infrastructure/README.md

 > **Secure, Air-gapped, and GPU-Accelerated Private LLM deployment using Docker and Linux.**

 This repository provides a production-ready architecture for deploying Large Language Models (LLMs) locally.
 It eliminates the reliance on external APIs (such as OpenAI or Anthropic), ensuring absolute data sovereignty for enterprise environments.

-Designed for organizations requiring strict adherence to **GDPR, LGPD, and HIPAA** compliance.
+Designed for **GDPR, LGPD, and HIPAA** compliance.

+---

+## 🌍 Real-World Use Cases
+This architecture is actively designed for enterprise clients requiring:
+- **Legal & Compliance:** Processing confidential lawsuits and contracts without data leaks.
+- **Healthcare Data:** Analyzing patient records safely in an air-gapped environment.
+- **Corporate Knowledge:** Internal HR/Engineering chat systems with zero-trust policies.

 ---